viamrobotics/slam/slam-libraries/README.md

 # SLAM Libraries

+## Install gRPC
+To setup gRPC, run `make pull-rdk`.
+This will grab a minimal version of rdk to build gRPC with.

 ## Cartographer
 [Cartographer](https://github.com/cartographer-project/cartographer) is a system that provides real-time simultaneous localization and mapping [SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) in 2D and 3D across multiple platforms and sensor